 One last warning before we move on.
 At the beginning of your project when the dictionary is empty, you can change the entry structure as much as you want.
 Later on, though, once you've created some entries, you need to tread carefully.
 Don't make changes that would disturb entries you've created already.
 For example, do not rename elements that are already in use in the entries, and do not change the hierarchy of parent and child elements.
 That would cause your existing entries to become "invalid" (there will be warning triangles everywhere) and you will have to correct them manually one by one.
 The rule of thumb is, do add but do not take away.

 Lexonomy is not just a tool for writing dictionaries, it is a tool for making dictionaries publicly available on the web too.
-Doing that is almost effortless, you just need to change a few things in the configuration: go into Public access in the Configure section and change the access level from Private to Public.
+Doing that is almost effortless, you just need to change a few things in the configuration: go into Public access and change the access level from Private to Public.

 From the moment you click the Save button, your dictionary will be publicly viewable.

 When you visit the dictionary's homepage now, you will notice that it has changed: it now contains a searchbox and a few other things that allow people to search and browse the dictionary.